sora-xor/sora-docs/src/fearless.md

       content: "summary"
   - - meta
     - name: twitter:title
-      content: "Fearless - Secure Wallet for Sora Network | Sora Docs"
+      content: "Fearless - Secure Wallet for SORA Network | SORA Docs"
   - - meta
     - name: twitter:description
-      content: "Explore Fearless - the secure and user-friendly wallet for the Sora Network.
-Discover the features, functionality, and benefits of Fearless, including easy account management, secure storage of digital assets, and seamless interaction with the Sora ecosystem."
+      content: "Explore Fearless - the secure and user-friendly wallet for the SORA Network.
+Discover the features, functionality, and benefits of Fearless, including easy account management, secure storage of digital assets, and seamless interaction with the SORA ecosystem."
 ---

 # Fearless Wallet